hashi0203/riscv-processor/README.md

 2. RISC-V Cross Compiler

 	If you just want to run the processor, you can skip this process.<br>
-	If you want to run your original test program, you should follow this process.
+	If you want to run your `original test program`, you should follow this process.

 	We use [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain) as a cross compiler.<br>
 	Basically, you can follow the instructions in the GitHub.